 By Tracey Benefield, Girl Experience Specialist for Girl Scouts of the Texas Oklahoma Plains

-Once I had my GED, I enrolled at South Plains College where I kept working hard, was a model student, and loved learning.
-But as is often the case, life happened.
+I had big aspirations for my life.
+I wanted to study nuerobiology and become a researcher -- a job where my love for learning could continue to grow.
+I completed my basics at South Plains College, and then enrolled at West Texas A&M. But is often the case, life happened, and my plans didn't work out like I wanted.
 In my Junior year, I got pregnant.
 At the time, I knew I had a decision to make.
-I knew what it was to grow up with parents who weren’t prepared for children, and I wanted my children to be a priority.
+I knew I wanted my children to be a priority.
 I chose my kids over my career.

 So, life knocked me down a bit.
 I moved to Lubbock, got married, and started school here to get my degree in early childhood development.
 I was now going to school full-time, working two jobs, and raising a baby and a toddler.

 I was on track to give my kids the kind of life I never had.
 But I was working so hard, that before I realized it, I looked up and was in an abusive relationship.
 One night it got so bad, we had to leave right then.
 We were homeless.

 Here I was, babies in the backseat, car full of what few essentials I could grab, no money, no place to sleep.
 I kept looking up, thinking, how in the world am I ever going to get out?
 I remembered I had been to a resource fair recently, so I rifled through my backpack until I found a pamphlet from Women’s Protective Services (WPS).
 I called the number and they told me to come down, they would give me a safe place to stay.

 I had been at the bottom of that hole too many times to count, but this time was different because I had the resources I needed to give me that last little boost to truly get out.
 As a single mother, it can be difficult to support your family alone.
 I was working two jobs, and still going to school at night.
 But because of the amazing programs available to me, I was able to eventually get out of poverty.